nightroman/FarNet/RightWords/Readme.txt

 hotkey markers "&" in .lng or .restext files.
 Use not capturing groups "(?:)" in all other cases where grouping is needed.

-NOTE: nested capturing groups are not supported.
+NOTE: Nested capturing groups are not supported and they are not really needed.
+For performance reasons no checks are done in order to detected nested groups.

 Example pattern for .lng and .restext files:
 [\p{Lu}\p{Ll}](?:\p{Ll}|(&))+